Sawla Church and School

 The new church is situated at the entrance to the mission compound, opposite the town medical centre, with a courtyard forming the threshold between the street, school and church.
 A deep narthex provides a shady space to gather before services, and marks the point of entry into the church.

 The proportions of the church are based on Solomon’s Temple; Solomon is a central figure in Ethiopia’s foundation mythos.
 The church is structured around darkness, with light towers that light specific parts of the building.
 The church is simply built in concrete block and render, to relate to the available local technology.
-The project is now in the hands of the Ethiopian design team who will realise the construction of the project.
+The project is now under construction.

 'First Look: Catholic Church, Sawla, Ethiopia by Dow Jones Architects', in: Building Design